 "You are not an alcoholic or an addict.
-You are not incurably diseased.

 You have merely become dependent on substances or addictive behavior to cope with underlying conditions that you are now going to heal, at which time your dependency will cease completely and forever."

 My son, Pax, was severely addicted to marijuana, alcohol, cocaine and heroin for 10 years.
 Barely 18 years old, he sat in front of me in tears and said, "Dad, I'm hooked on heroin."
 I didn't know much about heroin then; how lethal it is, and how powerfully addictive it is.
 Always wanting to be positive, I said, "Don't worry Pax, we'll fix you right up."
 Little did I know, I was in a fight to save Pax's life and it would last for many years.
 Several times I nearly lost him after he overdosed; and once, he was severely beaten by drug dealers to the point of hospitalization.